MartinP460/react-denmark-map/README.md

   code: string // the municipality or region code (e.g. 482 or 1083)
   en_term: string // the term used to describe the area in English (e.g. jyllland = jutland)
-  region: RegionType // the region that a municipality is located in (e.g. fanø -> syddanmark) altD?: string // a possible alternative position for the area in the map (only Bornholm) }
+  region: RegionType // the region that a municipality is located in (e.g. fanø -> syddanmark) altD?: string // a possible alternative path for the area in the map }
 ```